About Escorts Greece and prostitution in Greece.

 Greece has voted for change.
 The Syriza party – whose campaign line was “Hope Is on Its Way” – has emerged triumphant from the country’s general election.

 But there’s another side to Greece’s mass unemployment; one which has been little reported on.

 According to the

 There are currently an estimated 20,000 prostitutes in Greece (according to EKKE) of which fewer than 1,000 are legally registered.

 Because although street prostitution is illegal in Greece, sex work is technically not.
 (Although it’s not considered a profession and workers don’t have any kind of protection from labour laws).

 There are brothels (or ‘studios’) where women can register to work legally.
-Studio-based prostitution is considered safer and is regulated, with on-site security and regular sexual health screening.

 The studios are traditionally run by older women, sometimes former prostitutes themselves.
 Each is granted a licence, issued by the state.